freesewing/freesewing/markdown/org/docs/sewing/double-welt-pockets/en.md

 The pocket interfacing is a single rectangular strip of fusible interfacing with the following measurements:

- - Length: Pocket widht + 4cm
+ - Length: Pocket width + 4cm
  - Width: Welt height x2 + 5cm

 For our example: